 Konnichiwa my Pukunui Friends!
 It’s me Scott, a Trainer and Consultant for Pukunui Australia.
 And a week ago, I left sunny Australia to attend the 9th Annual Moodle Moot Japan and learn and share with the great Moodle™ community here.
+During the event, I had the opportunity to explore some of the most downloaded Moodle plugins 2018 that have significantly enhanced user experiences.
+It’s inspiring to see how educators are leveraging these tools to create engaging and effective learning environments.
+I’m excited to bring back new insights and ideas to implement in our practices back home!

 If you’re not sure what a Moot is, it’s a conference for Moodlers, LMS developers, educators, trainers and teachers.
 We get together and share our case studies, highlight the plugins we are developing, run and attend workshops on LMS features.
 For example, at this Moot, I attended workshops for new features in Moodle 3.1 and Moodle 3.2.
 Generally speaking, we just have a good time sharing our passion for eLearning.
 There are Moots around the world, and Pukunui even runs iMoot, a Moot people around the world attend virtually!